 Narrow alleys in the souks are packed with vendors and their stalls.
 You can easily get lost and overwhelmed in this maze of alleys so it's a good idea to download an offline map to your phone and use the GPS to see where you are on the map.
 The narrow alleys are shared between pedestrians, mopeds, donkeys and carts so one needs to constantly remain alert.
 Alluring lantern shops are in abundance as well as clothing stores, leather goods and jewelry shops.

-If you get thirsty after walking those endless alleys, a cup
+If one gets thirsty after walking those endless alleys, a cup

 of freshly pressed pomegranate juice can be refreshing,